 - How to calculate the sales tax deduction

 - How to claim the sales tax deduction

 - What to watch out for

 The sales tax deduction lets you write off all state and local sales taxes for the year.
 It reduces your tax bill dollar for dollar.

 When you file your taxes, you can either write off sales tax or state and local income tax — but the IRS won’t let you do both.
 You must also itemize the deduction to claim it.

-How much is the sales tax deduction in 2019?
+How much is the sales tax deduction for tax year 2020?

-The sales tax limit for 2019 is $10,000, or $5,000 if you’re married and filing separately.
-These are for taxes due in April 2020.
+The sales tax limit for tax year 2020 is $10,000 — or $5,000 if you’re married and filing separately.
+These are for taxes due in April 2021.
 This limit includes property and sales tax combined.
-The 2020 sales tax deduction, for taxes due in April 2021, remains unchanged.

 Sales taxes are deductible, but there are limitations: